salesforce-ux/design-system/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation is up to date
 - [ ] Release notes mention the changes

-⚠️ Once this pull request is merged, please merge the code into other development branches:<br />
+⚠️ Once this pull request is merged, please merge the code into other development branches:
 [Merge branch 'summer-16' into winter-17](https://github.com/salesforce-ux/design-system-internal/compare/winter-17...summer-16?expand=1&title=Merge branch %27summer-16%27 into winter-17)